GusVF/e-commerce-admin/README.md

 1- ModalProvider in modal-provider.tsx was created to avoid Hydration or asynchronization on server and client side rendering.
 (If ther server has no model open but the client does this will trigger a hydration error.)

+### Hook use-orgin
+This hook was created so we can safely access the window because the it does not exist in the Server side rendering of Next13, only in the browser.